memryx/MemryX_eXamples/video_inference/luggage_counting_yolov8/README.md

 ## Summary

-This guide offers a quick and easy way to run object blurring using the yolov8s model on MemryX accelerators.
+This guide offers a quick and easy way to run luggage counting using the yolov8s model on MemryX accelerators.
 You can use the Python implementation to perform real-time inference.
 Download the full code and the pre-compiled DFP file to get started immediately.